THC-A

 Formation in Hemp and Cannabis

-This cannabinoid is naturally produced in the trichomes of cannabis plants.
-It originates from cannabigerolic acid (CBGA), a precursor to many well-known cannabinoids.
+The compound is produced naturally in the trichomes of cannabis plants, originating from cannabigerolic acid (CBGA), the precursor to several cannabinoids.

 Conversion to THC